Analysts to explorers: investing in European equities.

 - most creators still cannot live off their work

-We have spent much time exploring and imagining what change could look like.
+We have explored what change could look like.

-Given its increasing scale and the data that comes with it, the possibilities for the company to improve and extend its services to listeners and creators alike seem endless.
+Given Spotify’s increasing scale and the data that comes with it, the possibilities for it to improve and extend its services seem endless.